Custom software that works for you

 Keep what works

-Keep the SaaS tools, accounting systems, calendars, CRMs, booking systems or platforms that already do their job well.
+Keep the SaaS Software you rent online, usually paid monthly, such as accounting, booking or CRM tools. tools, accounting systems, calendars, CRMs, booking systems or platforms that already do their job well.

 Connect what matters

-Build custom software that links information, reduces duplicate entry, creates dashboards, automates reports or smooths over gaps between systems.
+Build custom software that links information, reduces duplicate entry, creates dashboards Simple screens that bring useful numbers, tasks or alerts into one place. , automates reports or smooths over gaps between systems.

 Replace what holds you back

-Replace fragile spreadsheets, awkward manual processes or expensive tools that only solve a small part of the problem.
+Replace fragile spreadsheets, awkward manual processes Work people have to do by hand, such as copying data, chasing updates or preparing the same report repeatedly. or expensive tools that only solve a small part of the problem.

 The trade-offs, clearly